AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

   - type `yes` when prompted to apply

 A handful of outputs will be provided based on `outputs.tf` when the apply completes.

+## Cluster Management

+- `az aks get-credentials --name <your-cluster-name> --resource-group <your-resource-group>` - retrieves access credentials and updates kubeconfig for the current cluster
+- `kubectl get deployment` - lists all deployments within the current namespace
+- `kubectl config get-contexts` - lists the current contexts in your kubeconfig
+- `kubectl describe deployment <deployment name>` - provides detailed information about your deployment
+- `kubectl get pods -l app=<appName>` - lists pods labeled with `<appName>`
+- `kubectl logs <podName>` - retrieves the stdout and stderr streams from the containers within the speicified pod
+- `kubectl get svc <service name>` - checks the status of service, e.g. the load balancer `crs-webservice-lb`

 ## State